-Regulation 51bis
+Regulation 51

-Final Closure Plan: Cessation of Commercial Production
+Closure Plan

-1. A Contractor shall, at least 24 months prior to the planned cessation of Commercial Production submit to the Secretary-General[Alt.1 , for the consideration of the Commission,] a[n] [updated] [Final] Closure Plan [Alt.
-2 , which shall be treated as a proposed modification to a Plan of Work, for the purposes of DR57].
+1. A Contractor shall, at least 24 months prior to the planned cessation of Commercial Production submit to the Secretary-General , for the consideration of the Commission, an Closure Plan [that shall be prepared [Alt.
+1 on the basis of the Environmental Management and Monitoring Plan, including its objectives, as updated in accordance with these Regulations] [Alt.
+2 in accordance with Regulation 50, paragraph 2]].

-[1. bis The Contractor shall consult on the [updated] [Final] Closure Plan with all States and Stakeholders in accordance with regulation 93 ter.]

-[1.bis.
-Alt.
-The Final Closure Plan shall be subject to Stakeholder consultation in accordance with regulation 93ter.
-Coastal states shall be engaged in accordance with regulation 93bis.]
+1.bis.
+The Closure Plan shall be subject to Stakeholder consultation in accordance with regulation 93ter.
+Coastal states shall be engaged in accordance with regulation 93bis.

-2. The Commission shall consider the [Final] [updated] Closure Plan and any comments received pursuant to paragraph 1bis[.Alt] within the consultation [period under regulation 93 ter].
+2. The Commission shall consider the Closure Plan and any comments received pursuant to paragraph 1bis within the consultation period under regulation 93 bis or regulation 93 ter.

-3. If the Commission determines that the [Final] [updated] Closure Plan meets the requirements of regulation 51, it shall recommend approval of the Final Closure Plan to the Council.
+3. If the Commission determines that the Closure Plan meets the requirements of regulation 51, it shall recommend approval of the Closure Plan to the Council.

-4. If the Commission determines that the [Final] [updated] Closure Plan does not meet the requirements of the regulation 51;
+4. If the Commission determines that the Closure Plan does not meet the requirements of the regulation 51;

-(a) the Commission shall request the Contractor in writing to make and submit amendments to the [Final] [updated] Closure Plan as a condition for recommendation of approval of the Plan in accordance with paragraph 3 of this regulation:
+(a) the Commission shall request the Contractor in writing to make and submit amendments to the Closure Plan as a condition for recommendation of approval of the Plan in accordance with paragraph 3 of this regulation:

-(b) the Contractor shall have the opportunity to make representations and /or to submit a revised [Final] [updated] Closure Plan for the Commission’s consideration, withinn90 Days of the date of the request in subparagraph (a); and
+(b) the Contractor shall have the opportunity to make representations and /or to submit a revised Closure Plan for the Commission’s consideration, withinn90 Days of the date of the request in subparagraph (a); and

-(c) the Commission shall consider any representations under subparagraph (b) and any revised [Final] [updated] Closure Plan submitted by the Contractor when preparing its report and recommendations to the Council.
-5. The Commission and Finance Committee shall review the amount of the Environmental Performance Guarantee provided under regulation 26 and whether it reflects the forecasted costs required for implementation of the Final Closure Plan.
-The Commission shall include the results of that review and any recommendations in [its] report to the Council on the [Final] [updated] Closure Plan.
+(c) the Commission shall consider any representations under subparagraph (b) and any revised Closure Plan submitted by the Contractor when preparing its report and recommendations to the Council.
+5. The Commission and Finance Committee shall review the amount of the Environmental Performance Guarantee provided under regulation 26 and whether it reflects the forecasted costs required for implementation of the Closure Plan.
+The Commission shall include the results of that review and any recommendations in its report to the Council on the Closure Plan.

 6. The Council shall consider and take a decision based on the report and recommendation of the Commission.
 The Council’s decision shall include such directions to the Contractor as the Council considers appropriate.